Hedera DeFi

 What happens to my funds if the SilkSuite platform goes offline?

-You could interact with the contracts directly using Hedera tools, or simply wait for the interface to come back online.
+You could interact with the contracts directly using Hedera tools, or wait for the interface to come back online.
 This is one of the fundamental properties of non-custodial DeFi — the protocol lives on the blockchain, not on a server.

 The primary support channel is the SilkSuite Discord server.
 The team and community members are active there and can help diagnose most issues.
-For general questions, the Twitter/X account posts updates and is a useful place to check for known issues or maintenance windows.
+For general questions, the Twitter/X account posts updates and is a good place to check for known issues or maintenance windows.

 You can also find more context on how the platform works in our platform information page or return to the SilkSuite home page.